 “Students have told me the biggest difference in the way they’re learning is that they’re active,” Roble says.
 “They’re participating.
 They’re highlighting, they’re tapping, they’re swiping to a different page.
 It helps sustain their mental effort and their interest in completing the homework that’s assigned.”

 But perhaps most meaningfully, Roble’s Multi-Touch books help his students link lessons about the past with their own lives.

 “iBooks Author allows me to share stories in ways that encourage my students to make personal connections.
-I can go beyond text to include primary sources, artefacts, interactive elements and web links that bring history alive.
+I can go beyond text to include primary sources, artifacts, interactive elements, and web links that bring history alive.
 It gives students easy access to more information than I was ever able to provide before.”

 “Use widgets in iBooks Author to give students hands-on learning experiences in any subject.
 In social studies, a scrolling sidebar can become a timeline.
 An image gallery might display a historic document, its transcription, and a photo or painting from that era.
-Maps with call-outs help students trace historic journeys, while popovers provide more background.
-And 3D objects let students manipulate artefacts in virtual space.”
+Maps with callouts help students trace historic journeys, while popovers provide more background.
+And 3D objects let students manipulate artifacts in virtual space.”